Autogenesis: A Self-Evolving Agent Protocol: Autogenesis System

-\textbf{Concurrent Sub-Agent Execution and Iterative Re-planning.} Upon receiving a broadcast subtask, each sub-agent independently retrieves the relevant prompt and tool resources from the RSPL registry via semantic search, executes tool calls to interact with the environment, and writes intermediate results and reasoning traces to shared memory as persistent, queryable state.
-Sub-agents operate concurrently: the bus decouples task dispatch from task completion, so multiple sub-agents may execute in parallel without synchronization overhead.
-Once all sub-agents in the current round have completed, the Orchestrator collects their outputs via the bus, summarizes the aggregated results, and updates \texttt{plan.md} with the current execution state.
-Based on this global view, the Orchestrator decides whether the task is complete or whether a further round of subtask decomposition and broadcast is required.
-This collect-and-replan loop repeats until the termination condition is satisfied, enabling the system to handle tasks of arbitrary depth and branching complexity.
-As a complementary pattern, \projectnameAgent also supports \emph{agent-as-tool} composition, in which a sub-agent is wrapped behind a standard RSPL tool schema and directly invoked by a tool-calling agent alongside conventional tools, MCP services, and skills, enabling lightweight multi-agent collaboration without bus-level orchestration.
+\textbf{Concurrent Sub-Agent Execution and Iterative Re-planning.} Upon receiving a dispatched subtask, each sub-agent independently retrieves relevant prompt and tool resources from the RSPL registry, executes tool calls, and writes results and reasoning traces to shared memory.
+Multiple sub-agents execute concurrently, as the bus decouples dispatch from completion.
+Once a round concludes, the planning agent collects outputs via the bus, updates \texttt{plan.md}, and determines whether the task is complete or a further round of decomposition is required.
+This collect-and-replan loop continues until the termination condition is met.
+As a complementary pattern, \projectnameAgent also supports \emph{agent-as-tool} composition, in which a sub-agent is wrapped behind a standard RSPL tool schema and invoked directly by a tool-calling agent, enabling lightweight collaboration without bus-level orchestration.

-\textbf{Self-Evolution.} Interleaved with the bus coordination loop, \projectnameAgent triggers the SEPL evolutionary loop (Algorithm~\ref{alg:sepl-loop}) whenever observational traces signal correctable failures or suboptimal performance.
-Concretely, the agent (i)~reflects on execution traces $\mathcal{Z}$ (tool outputs, errors, latencies, reward signals, and task progress) to derive causal failure hypotheses $\mathcal{H}$, (ii)~selects targeted modification proposals $\mathcal{D}$ over evolvable variables (e.g., prompt text, tool source code for native scripts, MCP tool configurations, skill definitions, or the plan structure itself), (iii)~applies candidate updates to produce a provisional state $\widetilde{\mathcal{V}}_{\text{evo}}$, (iv)~evaluates the candidate against the objective $\mathcal{G}$, and (v)~commits accepted modifications as versioned transitions with auditable lineage and rollback.
-Failed evolution attempts are rolled back without side effects, and successful ones become immediately available to all sub-agents in subsequent bus rounds.
-This tight integration ensures that evolution is always safe, traceable, and composable across the full lifetime of the agent network.
+\textbf{Self-Evolution.} Interleaved with the bus coordination loop, \projectnameAgent invokes the SEPL evolutionary loop whenever execution traces signal correctable failures or suboptimal performance.
+The loop applies a sequence of SEPL operators to reflect, select, improve, evaluate, and commit resource modifications as versioned RSPL transitions with auditable lineage and rollback.
+As an example instantiation, the reflection optimizer (Algorithm~\ref{alg:sepl-loop-appx}) reflects on execution traces to derive causal failure hypotheses, generates modification proposals (e.g., prompt text, tool source code, MCP configurations, or skill definitions), and commits accepted updates only after evaluating candidates against the task objective.
+Successful updates are immediately available to all sub-agents in subsequent bus rounds, ensuring that evolution remains traceable throughout the agent lifetime.